 We all have idols that we admire, whether they’re at workplace, politics or business.
-What makes them so unique is their leadership qualities, which attracts us towards them.
+What makes them so unique is their good leadership qualities, which attracts us towards them.
 Their leadership style makes us wish we could replicate it and their resolve shows us how to deal with tough situations.
 Whether you are a leader or in line to become one, then you should be aware of different leadership styles great leaders follow.

-In this article, you will learn about eleven types of leadership styles and how each one differs from one another.
+In this article, you will learn about eleven styles of leadership and how each one differs from one another.

 Top 11 Leadership Styles Followed by Great Leaders

-Here are eleven different types of leadership styles that best leaders adopt.
+Here are eleven different leadership styles that best leaders adopt.

 - Visionary Leadership

 - Democratic Leadership

 1. Coaching Style Leadership

 Although, there is a huge debate around whether to consider coaching style leadership as a leadership style or not but the fact it is that it is one of the most effective leadership styles out there.
 In this leadership style, a leader must play the role of a teacher and a coach.
 Leaders following this leadership style focus on nurturing the strengths of every team member and develop strategies that help their teamwork cohesively.
 Moreover, such leaders might also encourage team members to expand their skill set by learning new skills.

 Modern organizations follow this leadership style, which delivers a host of benefits such as: